-The more your employees know about cyber attacks and how to protect your data, the better off you’ll be.
-Send out regular reminders not to open attachments from people they don’t know or expect; outlining procedures for encrypting personal or sensitive information; and requiring employees to change their passwords regularly.
-And train your employees to double check in person if they get rush requests to issue unexpected payments—a common scam.
+As cyber criminals evolve and become savvier, it’s essential to regularly update your employees on new protocols.
+The more your employees know about cyber attacks and how to protect your data, the safer your business will be.
+Send out regular reminders not to open attachments or click on links in emails from people they don’t know or expect; outline procedures for encrypting personal or sensitive information; and train employees to double check if they get rush requests to issue unexpected payments—a common scam.

 Your cyber security is only as good as the security of the platforms and partners your business depends on.
 Check the following: